rohitsx/streamSync/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.